Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Materials and Methods

 \subsubsection{Validation}

 Validation is being done in a very similar way to context assignment.
-Here, using the time periods held out for testing, instead of matching up the daily context-free segmentation products to the in situ sites, we are matching up the daily binned concentration products to the in situ sites, binned in the same way, and creating histograms to map agreement - which just become the confusion matrices provided as tables below.
-As shown in the results tables, there are a relatively small number of matchups, which as discussed before limits the applicability of many supervised and even semi-supervised solutions \cite{SAM}.
-This is a fairly common problem within the remote sensing domain and one we aim to help solve with the collective incorporation of self-supervised learning, subject matter expert domain knowledge, and large amounts of unlabeled data \cite{Yang2019, Woodhouse2021}.
-This study provides a baseline with which we can continue to expand validation and application to larger spatiotemporal regions to better understand strengths, limitations, etc.
+Here, using the time periods held out for testing, instead of matching up the daily context-free segmentation products to the in situ sites, we are matching up the daily binned cell abundance products to the in situ sites, binned in the same way, and creating histograms to map agreement - which just become the confusion matrices provided as tables below.{To evaluate SIT-FUSE in HAB terms, we use the same matchup strategy as for context assignment: for held-out periods, we compare the SIT-FUSE-derived abundance class at the location of each in situ station to the cell-abundance bin of the observed in situ data, and summarize agreement in confusion matrices.
+This directly quantifies how often the framework assigns the correct severity/species class near monitoring sites, and which misclassifications (e.g., underestimation of high-abundance events) are most common.} As shown in the results tables, there are relatively few matchups, which, as discussed before, limits the applicability of many supervised and even semi-supervised solutions \cite{SAM}.
+This challenge is common in the remote sensing field, and even more pervasive in the ocean than on land. and{Our} approach seeks to address it by combining self-supervised learning, the expertise of domain specialists, and the wealth of available unlabeled data \cite{Yang2019, Woodhouse2021}.
+By integrating these elements, we aim to develop more effective, scalable solutions to complex earth observation problems.
+This study provides a baseline from which we can continue to expand validation and application to larger spatiotemporal regions to better understand strengths, limitations, and related factors.